Search

 Vision

-A world where every human being lives in full conditions for their personal growth, being able to create and decide with autonomy, collaborating in the construction of a happy, fair and sustainable society.
+A world where every human being lives in conditions that fully support their personal growth, enabling them to create and decide autonomously while collaborating in building a happy, fair, and sustainable society.

 Values

-Guiding the Alok Institute is the feeling of unity that embraces cultures, communities, and the lives of all beings.
-We celebrate gender equity, free sexual orientation, religious freedom, and the empowerment of Black and Indigenous populations.
-We believe that a society is truly democratic when everyone has equal opportunities.
+The Alok Institute is guided by a sense of unity that embraces cultures, communities, and the lives of all beings.
+We believe that a society is truly democratic when everyone has equal opportunities, and their rights and freedoms of choice are respected.

 Areas of Work